Platelet Rich Plasma Therapy and lower back pain

 One of the reasons that the disc injection will have limited benefit is because for many patients it is not an “into the disc” fix.
 What are we seeing in this image?
 Spinal, hip, and pelvic ligaments.

-In a December 2020 study (4), doctors at the VMMC medical college and hospital in New Delhi suggested that low back pain could be treated with PRP if the cause of the back pain could be identified as coming from a correct source.
+In a December 2020 study (9), doctors at the VMMC Medical College and Hospital in New Delhi suggested that low back pain could be treated with PRP if the cause of the back pain could be identified as coming from a correct source.
 In the case of this paper, that source would be the iliolumbar syndrome and the iliolumbar ligaments.
 Here we have a treatment suggestion for the use of PRP that has nothing to do with treating discs in helping a patient with low back pain.
-Here is the summary highlights of this research
+Here are the summary highlights of this research

-- The study comprised fifty-seven patients of nonspecific low back pain with the clinically suspected iliolumbar syndrome.
+- The study comprised fifty-seven patients with nonspecific low back pain with clinically suspected iliolumbar syndrome.

 - Two-staged ultrasound-guided interventions were performed: Primary diagnostic and secondary therapeutic interventions.

-The patients in this study were first given a mild temporary numbing agent into the pelvic region to help determine the accuracy of diagnosis of iliolumbar syndrome.
+The patients in this study were first given a mild temporary numbing agent in the pelvic region to help determine the accuracy of diagnosis of the iliolumbar syndrome.
 Once determined PRP injections under ultrasound were next introduced.

-- Ultra-sound PRP was injected in forty-five confirmed patients of iliolumbar syndrome.
+- Ultra-sound PRP was injected in forty-five confirmed patients with iliolumbar syndrome.